zjgordon/mcServerManager/planning/tasks/meta/PROJECT_HISTORY.md

 # Project History

+## 2025-01-27 - CARD-060: Add experimental feature utility functions

+**Epic:** Epic 3 – Admin Configuration Enhancements
+**Status:** Completed
+**Owner:** cursor

+Added comprehensive experimental feature utility functions to app/utils.py for managing the feature gating system.
+Implemented get_experimental_features() to retrieve all features from database, toggle_experimental_feature(feature_key, enabled) to enable/disable features with user tracking, is_feature_enabled(feature_key) to check feature status, and add_experimental_feature() to create new features with validation.
+All functions include proper error handling, database transaction management, user context tracking, and comprehensive logging.
+The utility functions provide a complete API for experimental feature management that integrates with the existing ExperimentalFeature database model.
+All tests pass with no linting errors.

 ## 2025-01-27 - CARD-059: Create database migration for ExperimentalFeature model

 **Epic:** Epic 3 – Admin Configuration Enhancements